o-ran-sc/nonrtric-rapp-ransliceassurance/icsversion/README.md

    ========================LICENSE_START=================================
    O-RAN-SC
    %%
-   Copyright (C) 2022: Nordix Foundation
+   Copyright (C) 2022-2023: Nordix Foundation Copyright (C) 2023-2025: OpenInfra Foundation Europe
    %%
    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.